|Nutrition Facts (per serving)|

-When pork is almost tender, add the potatoes, tomato paste, Vegeta, paprika, salt and pepper to taste, stirring to combine.
+When pork is almost tender, add the tomato paste, Vegeta, paprika, salt and pepper to taste, stirring to combine.
 Then add the potatoes.
 Return the mixture to a boil, adding more water or stock, if necessary, reduce temperature, cover, and simmer until potatoes and pork are tender.

 Remove from heat and add chopped dill or parsley.
 Serve with mamaliga.

-To make the mamaliga: In a small saucepan, bring the water to a rolling boil.
+To make the mamaliga: In a small saucepan, bring the water or stock to a rolling boil.
 Add the salt or Vegeta and butter, stirring to melt.
 Using a wooden spoon, add the cornmeal very gradually, while stirring constantly in the same direction.

 Simmer over low heat, stirring frequently, until it thickens and starts to pull away from the sides of the pot, about 35-40 minutes.
 Serve hot.

-If desired, while mamaliga is still hot, add more butter, cheese, sour cream, and herbs.
+If desired, while mamaliga is still hot, add more butter, cheese, and herbs.
 Mamaliga can also be served with a dollop of sour cream.
 Mamaliga can be poured into a pan.
 When cool, it can be flipped out onto a cutting board, cut into squares and sauteed in butter until crispy.